Categories

 Table 1. lncRNAs in plants

-AG, asexual; AtTR, telomerase RNA subunit; circRNA, circular RNA; FLC, floral locus C; IPS1, phosphate-starvation-induced substance 1; lncRNA, long noncoding RNA; LSU, large ribosomal subunit; P5SM, 5S rRNA structural mimic; RdDM, RNA-directed DNA methylation; SEP3, SEPALLATA3; snRNA, small nuclear RNA; snoRNA, small nucleolar RNA; SSU, small ribosomal subunit; TE, transposable element; TLC1, telomerase component 1.
+AG, asexual; AtTR, telomerase RNA subunit; circRNA, circular RNA; FLC, floral locus C; IPS1, phosphate-starvation-induced substance 1; lncRNA, long noncoding RNA; LSU, large ribosomal subunit; P5SM, 5S rRNA structure mimic; RdDM, RNA-directed DNA methylation; SEP3, SEPALLATA3; snRNA, small nuclear RNA; snoRNA, small nucleolar RNA; SSU, small ribosomal subunit; TE, transposable element; TLC1, telomerase component 1.

 1. Signaling molecules